tsgates/arch-wiki-markdown/wiki/VLAN.md

 > Starting at boot

-You can use the following parameters in netcfg profiles to have VLANs configured automatically:
+You can use netctl for this purpose, see the self-explanatory example profiles in /etc/netctl/examples/vlan-{dhcp,static} .

-    /etc/network.d/my-network

-    # vlan specific part:
-    CONNECTION="vlan"
-    VLAN_PHYS_DEV="eth0"
-    VLAN_ID="100"
-    INTERFACE="eth0.100"

-    # general IP configuration:
-    IP="static"
-    ADDR="192.168.100.1"
-    NETMASK="255.255.255.0"
-    GATEWAY="192.168.100.254"

-Enable the daemon netcfg@my-network.
-Read Daemons for more details.

 Troubleshooting
 ---------------